Way #6

 OPPORTUNITIES FOR GROWTH IN TENDERNESS TOGETHER

 A bounty of opportunities for tenderness growth exists.
 The ones we describe here are only a portion of the choices out there.
+If you do a search for “marriage enrichment,” you will find many results.
 These happen to be the favorite ones that have crossed our path and helped open our hearts to each other.
 They’ve helped us love each other more tenderly.

 BETTER MARRIAGES